totemo/watson/README.md

 Watson is a Minecraft mod that displays LogBlock (and to a limited extent Prism and CoreProtect) logs in 3-D.  It also has some features to make moderation tasks, such as observing chat and managing screenshots, a little easier.
 The current features of the mod are:

-* It categorises and chat lines and can exclude them from being displayed in the client, based on their category.
+* It categorises chat lines and can exclude them from being displayed in the client, based on their category.
 * It displays individual edits as wireframe 3-D boxes.
 * It groups edits of ore blocks into ore deposits, numbers each deposit, shows the numbers in 3-D space and provides commands to teleport to deposits and compute a stone:diamond ratio.
 * It draws vectors between edits indicating the time sequence of edits.